dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_the_teams/user_stories/add_new_team/README.md

 ### Back to [Manage teams on the portal](../../) feature

-# Allow admin users to add a new team in the portal
+# Allow admin users to add a new team on the portal

 - [Description](#description)
 - [Acceptance criteria](#acceptance-criteria)